BarbWire-1/Color-Palette-Generator/README.md

   ## Description

   This is a color Palette Generator .
 It started as a proof of concept to use CSS variables only for calculating colors.
 The h, s, l can be changed with a range input.
 Five colors get created by setting the steps to the next hue in degree (rotation).
+Rightclick on one of the color-buttons saves the hex code to the clipboard.

-Finally the created palette can be saved.
+  Finally the created palette can be saved as an html-file including all the colorblocks and a textfield with corresponding rgb, hex and hsl-code.

   ## Table of Contents